groue/GRDBObjc/README.md

     @property (atomic, retain, nullable) NSString *path;
     ```

-- Available with compatiblity warning:
+- Available with compatibility warning:

     ```objc
     // A database queue wants you to only use an FMDatabase connection